Nana Barya River

 The Nana Barya River is a river in Central Africa.
 It arises in the west of the Central African Republic in the prefecture Ouham-Pendé and flows northeast, forming part of the international boundary between the Central African Republic and Chad.
 In Chad it flows into the Ouham River.
-The Nana Barya Faunal Reserve is named after this River.
+The Nana Barya Faunal Reserve, comprises a protected area surrounding the northern floodplain of the river.